Guidelines for authors

 Figure 3: Deploy your website with GitHub Actions

-Authors can find more detailed about Computo’s workflow in Section 3.
+Authors can find more details about Computo’s workflow in the corresponding FAQ entry.

 Compatibility with old reproducibility system